The Institute of Applied Halakhah

 The Center for the Study of Bio-social Perspectives on Judaism promotes research in the field of evolution and Jewish religious practice, convenes an international conference bi-annually and sponsors two research fellowships.
 In cooperation with Bina Yitzrit in Austin TX, the center engages in the teaching and research of Jewish Religious Practice in bio-psycho-social perspectives.
 Its team of researchers includes psychologists, independent researchers, rabbis and rabbinical students and MA students of Judaic Studies.
 We have hosted two international conferences.
 Keynote presenters have included Mel Konner, Craig Palmer & Andy Thomson.

 A conference on Judaism and Evolution will take place at the Schechter Institute of Jewish Studies in Jerusalem, December 28-29, 2016.
 The conference will bring together leading academics, researchers and scholars to exchange and share their ideas and research results.
 Professor David Buss will give one of the keynote presentations focusing on his work with Bina Yitzrit.
-For Conference details and A Call for Papers, click here.
+For Conference details click here.

 The Center for Judaism and the Arts